pmb0/express-sharp/README.md

 Specify the HTTP base host from which images will be requested.

+### `cropMaxSize`

+The maximum length in pixels (width or height) a cropped Image is allowed to have.
+Note: if this value is too high an attacker
+Default is `2000`

 ### `cors`

 Specify CORS options as described in [cors docs](https://github.com/expressjs/cors).
 Example: